hannes-stoffel/hug.bot/README.md

 ## Feature requests and Bug reports

-If you want to suggest any feature, feel free to contact me in [Slothbuzz Community Discord](https://discord.gg/Qkx8kpbUJr).
+If you want to suggest any feature or report bugs, feel free to contact me in [Slothbuzz Community Discord](https://discord.gg/Qkx8kpbUJr) or use [GitHub](https://github.com/hannes-stoffel/hug.bot).

-Please report bugs or suggest features through the [GitHub](https://github.com/hannes-stoffel/hug.bot).

 ## Bot Service